madeleineforbes/gwenbell.com/about.md

 I hand-built this site from scratch.
 It's an instance of [Bitters](http://bitters.gwenbell.com).
 It's Node.js, markdown, Jade and Stylus.
 I host it on a VPS and commit it to [Git](http://github.com/gwenbell).

+##How can I get in touch?

 I try to balance responding to messages with creating new work on the command line and in my writing.
 Sometimes a message turns into fodder for the work, which I always appreciate.

-##How can I get in touch?

 If you send me your life story and I have a dozen items plus to do that day, I might skim it.
-If you want to book me for consulting or speaking or anything weird please give me the wh's [gwen@ gwenbell.com](mailto:gwen@gwenbell.com).
+If you want to book me for a one on one or anything weird please give me the wh's [gwen@ gwenbell.com](mailto:gwen@gwenbell.com).
 If you don't expect a response, please write NRN in closing.

 If you have a specific request, I ask that you front-load it, rather than burying it or tucking it in a postscript.
 Please don't send praise - instead, tell the lady in front of you in the checkout line how that color blue in her top really brings out her eyes.

-##Who else engages in this work?
+##Who else is here with me?

 A writer isn't a writer without readers.
-All kinds of people all over the world engage with my work.
-Sometimes I meet them in person!
-And I'm always touched and blown away at the way my work in the world impacts theirs.
+All kinds of people all over the world read and buy my work.
 Some of them share [their stories here](http://gwenbell.com/responses).

 ##How can I contribute?

-I am an engineer.
+I'm a writer and an engineer.
 I am in the machine every day.
 One thing that means is I run this site on the command line.
 If you see an error, as you likely will, please [submit a pull request](https://github.com/gwenbell).

-If you can't submit a pull request, hmm.
+If you can't submit a pull request, yet, hmm.
 Ok.
 You have to start somewhere.
 You can start by <a href="http://git.gwenbell.com">learning Git</a>.

 <img src="images/bell-on-green.jpg", width="100%" style="border: 1px solid #ccc; padding: 4px;">